Is there proof of life after death?

 Proof of Life After Death: A Summary

-We now know that countless people accept scientific, rational proof of life after death.
+Countless people now accept scientific, rational proof of life after death.
 They’ve seen enough.
+What about you?

-- Near death experiences — NDEs — a longstanding cultural phenomenon around the world, first explored in depth by Dr. Raymond Moody, opened a door for future researchers to walk through.
+- Near death experiences — NDEs — a longstanding cultural phenomenon around the world, first explored in depth by Dr. Raymond Moody, opened a door for future researchers.

 - Dr. Michael Newton tripped over a universe of life suspended between lives, using regression therapy.
 Since, thousands of documented histories, recorded by licensed practitioners, have been compiled.

-- Dr. Jeffrey Long collected stories about NDEs, subjecting them to rigorous statistical analysis to see if they could be verified as real.
-What he discovered is bullet proof.
+- Dr. Jeffrey Long collected stories about NDEs, subjecting them to rigorous statistical analysis.
+Verified, his discoveries are bullet proof.

-Put them all together and you get what looks like the answer, as simple as it is perplexing.
+Put them all together and get an answer, simple and perplexing.

 Life After Death: Demanding Standards for Proof